Pedestrians: Improve the pedestrian environment in order to encourage walking and the use of mobility aids as a mode of transportation.

 - Improve safety for pedestrians, and prioritize pedestrians over other road users, especially at street intersections; focus on signals, crosswalks, lighting, signage, visibility and lowering vehicular speeds through street design and other measures.

 - Foster vibrant public spaces for street life.

-- Minimize the number of vehicle curb cuts that hinder pedestrian comfort; be deliberate in the placement of drop-off zones and other curb side uses and evaluate the pedestrian benefits as a part of the decision-making process.
+- Minimize the number of vehicle curb cuts that hinder pedestrian safety; be deliberate in the placement of drop-off zones and other curb side uses and evaluate the pedestrian benefits as a part of the decision-making process.

-- Deploy traffic calming measures such as narrow street widths.
+- Deploy traffic calming measures.

 - Encourage sidewalk widths that reflect existing or expected volumes of pedestrian traffic, as guided in Street and Sidewalk Design Guidelines.

 - As opportunities exist, encourage and design for streetscape amenities, including street furniture, street lighting, trees, and landscaping, that buffer pedestrians from street traffic and parking areas.

 - Continue to make improvements to the existing sidewalk network, and fill existing sidewalk gaps.

 - Implement and expand zoning regulations and incentives that promote pedestrian activity, such as the provision of secured storage for transportation carts near building entrances, storage lockers, and changing and shower facilities.

 - Ensure timely city-wide enforcement of regulations for snow and ice removal from sidewalks.
 Include annual public education and support for those with physical limitations.
 Explore additional strategies, technologies, and improved City clearance operations.